rage/java-programming/data/macos-ohjeet.md

 4. Press from the lower left corner "Click the lock to make changes.".
 In the username field there should be the name of your computer.
 Input that if it's not there.
 Input your password to password field and press Unlock.

 <!-- 7.
 Paina nyt plus-kuvaketta.
 Navigoi avautuvassa näkymässä siihen kansioon, mihin tmcbeans on asennettuna koneellasi.
 Valitse tmcbeans.app ja paina Open. -->
-7. Press now the plus-icon.
+7. Click the plus-icon.
 Navigate to the folder where your tmcbeans is installed.
-Select tmcbeans.app and press Open.
+Select tmcbeans.app and click Open.
 ![Finder-hakemisto, jossa navigoitu tmcbeansiin](./img/macos-guide/add_tmcbeans.png)
 ![accessibility-näkymä, johon on lisätty tmcbeans](./img/macos-guide/tmcbeans_added.png)